Kitware/nrtk/docs/installation.rst

 Building the Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The documentation for NRTK is maintained as a collection of `reStructuredText`_ documents in the :file:`docs/` folder of the project.
+The documentation for nrtk is maintained as a collection of `reStructuredText`_ documents in the :file:`docs/` folder of the project.
 The :program:`Sphinx` documentation tool can process this documentation into a variety of formats, the most common of which is HTML.